iiasa/Condor_run_R/configuring.md

 Label/name of your project/experiment that is conducted by performing the run.
 This label will be used to name the [log directory of the run](#condor_dir).
 This directory is created when it does not exist.
 The LABEL should therefore be short and contain only characters that are valid directory names.
 You can use `{}` expansions as part of the label.

-Note that a unique run sequence number (the Condor "cluster" number) will be used to (re)name the output files, log files, and other run artifacts so that name collisions are avoided.
-It is therefore handy to have an easy means to obtain the cluster number when in need of performing automated processing of output files after run completion.
-The [`CLUSTER_NUMBER_LOG`](#cluster_number_log) option serves this purpose.

 ### PREFIX

 Default value: `"job"`